 So now that I’ve drooled all over my computer screen because I’ve found yet another creation that I wish I could squeeze into my gardening area, let’s talk about how you can have it in your backyard.

-You begin by building two container boxes.
-They should be close enough in vicinity that you can create an arch between the two.
+You begin by building 2 container boxes.
+They should be close enough in the vicinity that you can create an arch between the two.

 After you have your boxes built, it is time to build the arch walkway.
 You can accomplish this as they did with metal poles or with PVC pipe.
 (I added the PVC pipe because we’ve made a green bean archway with it before.)